 In comparison to gold standard Nd:Yag laser, an IPL machine cannot reach as deeply, thus the key structures of the hair are not destroyed, meaning the results are limited, leaving the customer complaining that “Laser does not work” when the customer never used laser in the first place.

 The medical-grade Fotona XP has a range of treatment heads (spot sizes) ensuring patient comfort and efficient results at all times (the large IPL head can be difficult to use effectively at angles such as the underarm or bikini).

 IPL’s claim to achieve faster treatment times due to their large spot sizes but the Fotona XP works at a much greater speed than an IPL.

 The ND:YAG laser is considered the ‘Gold Standard’ for skin types from Mediterranean to darker skin that is skin types IV – VI and can even be used on tanned skin.
 IPLs are not considered to be safe for treating dark or tanned skin.

-If you are serious about permanent laser hair removal then call me up and we can arrange a free patch test
+If you are serious about permanent laser hair removal then call me up or book online and we can arrange a free patch test